xpack/web-jekyll/pages/xbb/prerequisites.md

 [XBB (xPack Build Box)](https://github.com/xpack/xpack-build-box/tree/master/).

 If not already loaded, Docker will load the images at first usage.
-The images are relatively large, around 5 GB.
+The images are reasonably large, currently below 1 GB.

-It is possible to separately load the Docker images, using the script `preload-images` command of each script.

 More details in each script documentation page.